 10. The association continues to work with 4th District Police to help monitor with those frequently share crime activity stats.
 Officer Hagan is available to you and will help implement community policing strategies that our police want to see advertised and supported.

-11. A project we are looking at is to build an indoor ramp to allow handicap access within all the rooms of the first floor at our center.
-We will be working with Beacon House on this project and hope to see this build before June 2014.
+11. A project we are looking at is to build a ramp to allow handicap access within all the rooms of the first floor at our center.
+We will be working with Beacon House on this project and hope to see this build before August of 2014.

 Come Out an Play